Energy Guided smoothness to improve Robustness in Graph Classification: Method 3: Robust GNN with GCOD Loss Function

-Now, we present the Graph Centroid Outlier Discounting (\method) method which is a robust loss function for GNN training.
-Our inspiration comes from reducing noise impact on image datasets introduced in \cite{wani2023combining}.
-In this Section, we focus on research questions: \textbf{RQ3}.\textit{ Is \method able to prevent learning of noisy samples, and promote smoothness of Equation \eqref{eq: avg_dirichlet}, even though is not specifically designed for it?} Hereafter we address \textbf{RQ3} via a set of experiments.
+Having shown that noise overfitting aligns with increasing Dirichlet energy and that ($E^{dir}$) decreasing methods improve robustness, we now explore an alternative path: a robust loss function.
+We introduce Graph Centroid Outlier Discounting (\method), adapted from \cite{wani2023combining} for graph classification with noisy labels.
+Unlike previous methods, \method enhances robustness directly through its formulation, not by explicitly controlling $E^{dir}$.

-\textbf{Noisy Centroids Outlier Discounting. } NCOD is a loss function designed to address overfitting due to noisy labels, initially developed for image classification \cite{memorizenoise}.
-Given its task-agnostic nature, we adopt it for graph classification.
-NCOD assumes samples of the same class are closer in latent space and leverages Deep Neural Networks' tendency to first learn from clean samples before noisy ones \cite{learningfrompurefirst}.
-It introduces trainable parameters $\mathbf{u} \in [0, 1]^ n$ (one for each sample in the dataset), initialized at zero, which increase as the model attempts to memorize noisy samples, and reinforces class centroid representations \cite{wani2023combining}.
+While \method is not designed to directly minimize Dirichlet energy, we investigate its performance in the presence of label noise and observe the corresponding behavior in terms of $E^{dir}$.
+This leads to our research question: \textbf{RQ3}. \textit{Is \method able to prevent learning of noisy samples and promote smoothness of \eqref{eq: avg_dirichlet}, even though it is not specifically designed for it?}